Loggingout/G63/README.md

 No matter the size of your business here at Fantome Technologies we like to push the limits of imagination for the website you desire.

-We work withbSmall Businesses, Large Businesses, Corporations.
+We work with Small Businesses, Large Businesses, Corporations.
 If you are a individual creator we also provide our services to you as well.
 All businesses are welcome and embraced with open arms.

 Local or International, no matter where you are in the world working together will be seemless.